informalsystems/hermes/guide/src/tutorials/local-chains/index.md

 # Local chains

-In this tutorial we will show how you can test Hermes against two chains using Gaiad manager `gm`.
+In this tutorial, you will test Hermes against two chains using Gaiad manager `gm`.
 This is the easiest way to get started.

-Using `gm` we will start two [`gaia`](https://github.com/cosmos/gaia) chains that support the `IBC` protocol.
+Using `gm` you will start two [`gaia`](https://github.com/cosmos/gaia) chains that support the `IBC` protocol.

 Make sure that you followed the steps in the [Prerequisites for local chains](../pre-requisites/index.md) section before moving to the [next section](./start-local-chains.md).